lyusupov/SoftRF/case/v5/README.md

 # Instructions

 3D print three STL files from this folder: **Body**, **Lid** and **Face**.
 You may pick some printing advisories on [my Thingiverse page](http://www.thingiverse.com/thing:3041339).<br>
-If you are unable to print the parts by yourself - you may consider to find an appropriate local 3D service provider and place an order with assistance of [3DHubs portal](http://www.3dhubs.com/).
+If you are unable to print the parts by yourself - you may consider to find an appropriate local 3D service provider and place an order with assistance of [Treatstock](http://www.treatstock.com) or [3DHubs](http://www.3dhubs.com/) portals.

 At first, insert printed face panel into front rails.
 Place T-Beam board into the enclosure's main body.
 Put lid on top of the assembly.
 Fasten the lid with four 2.5x10 mm screws.